redlfox/resource-search-download-archive/how-to.md

 ### Data Security
 * **ALWAYS BACKUP YOUR DRIVES' CORE DATA.** They can be useful if your drives reviced non-physical damage. backup your hard drives' Partition tables. backup header of encrypted drives.
 * **ALWAYS BACKUP YOUR DATA.** Whatever you use cloud or local, do it regularly.
-I saw lots of cases people lost entire data  💀.
+I saw lots of cases people lost entire priceless data after their storage died and no backups💀.
 * Be aware before overwrite.
 It's not recoveryable if you overwrited files 💀 and your files are lost FOREVER 💀.
 * Be aware before deletion.
 If you deleted something accidentally, Stop writing to the drive
 * What hard drive should i buy?(20250709) normal HDD > SSD > helium HDD That's it.